JSpeedie/G2ME-legacy/README.md

 ## Purpose

-This program was made out of the necessity to rank the competitors in the UTSC Smash Club.
+This program was made out of the necessity to rank the competitors in the UofT Smash Club.
 The official webpage for Glicko2 has links to implementations of Glicko2 in a handful of languages, but when this project began the choices were very limited, and provided no form of storage or management for players in the